Your expert guide to the Copper Canyon Adventure Park

 There are a number of options for hotels in the area.
 In Divisadero, there’s one famous hotel but most options are in Posada Barrancas.
 Note that when searching for accommodation options here, you’ll want to look for “Areponapuchi”, as that’s the name of the nearest village.

-Hotel Divisadero Barrancas is the most famous hotel claiming that it has the best view over the canyon, which means that it’s also one of the most popular Copper Canyon hotels.
+🏨 Hotel Divisadero Barrancas – this is one of the most famous hotels in the area.
+It claims that it has the best view over the canyon.

 It is worth confirming with your hotel whether they pick you up from the station or whether you’re meant to make your own way there.

-In the middle of summer it was chilly in the early morning and early evening.
-During the day we were fine in shorts and t-shirt.
-My parents, visiting in November said they were cold at night and in the morning, but by midday were back in t-shirts.
+🔆 In the middle of summer it is chilly in the early morning and early evening.
+During the day it is fine in shorts and t-shirt.

 Cassie